 How to make tuna patties homemade at home.
 Pan fried or air fryer tuna patties are a protein packed fish appetizer, dinner or side dish.

 Love seafood but don’t always have fresh on hand?
-This is how to make tuna patties using canned Albacore in your pantry.
+This is how to make thee as canned Albacore patties with the base ingredient found in your pantry.
 Amped up with tons of flavor and cooked quickly too.
 You can fry or make as one of our many easy air fryer recipes too.
-Either way they’re delicious. (affiliate links present, originally published 4/22)
+Either way they’re delicious. (affiliate links present)

 Air Fryer Tuna Patties